dabasiu/adidas-coding-challenge/README.md

 - Liquibase
 - Postgresql
 - Lombok
-- Orika - used to work with dozer but decided to give this a try
+- Orika - used to work with dozer but decided to give this a try.
+Maybe MapStruck would be a better choice due to performance
 - Docker
 - JUnit and Mockito for unit tests